Detailed content of our market study

 Source: ****

 Termites are currently present in ** French départements.
-The worst-affected regions include the South-West, Atlantic and Mediterranean coastal departments, those bordering the Rhône, Garonne and ...
+The worst-affected regions include the South-West, the Atlantic and Mediterranean coastal departments, those along the Rhône, Garonne and Loire valleys, and Ile-de-France.
+It is important to note that this map is regularly updated to reflect the current situation[***].

 2.5 Business threatened by falling sales of new and existing properties